-Now add salt, turmeric and red chilli powder to the raw mango.
+Now add salt, turmeric and red chili powder to the raw mango.

-In the end add lesue.
-Mix carefully and thoroughly. let the pickle cool before filling in a sterlised glass jar with tight lid.
+In the end, add lesue.
+Mix carefully and thoroughly. let the pickle cool before filling in a sterilized jar with tight lid.
 You should always store pickles in glass jars.

-you might have to adjust the level of oil in pickle.
+you might have to adjust the level of oil in the pickle.
 After filling the jar the oil should reach above the surface.
-If it is not so heat some oil to the fennel seed test, let it cool completely and add to the pickle.
-I also had to add oil after keeping it in sun though there seems a lot of oil in the photo.
+If it is not, heat some oil to the fennel seed test, let it cool completely and add to the pickle.
+I also had to add oil after keeping it in the sun though there seems a lot of oil in the photo.
 Lesue should be fully covered in oil.

 Don’t worry about the oil as you do not have to eat that. just keep taking achaar from the sides and whatever oil is left in the end after achaar is finished can be used to make achaari aloo or parantha.